LevelUpMarketers/trying-to-adult-rva-2025/docs/EmailSMS.md

 ### Hyperlinks

 Template text can include Markdown-style links in the form `[Link Text](https://example.com)`.
 When emails are sent these are converted to clickable `<a>` tags.
-This works for any URL, including tokens like `{dashboard_upcoming_url}`.
+Both the link text and the URL can be tokens, so `[{event_name}]({event_link})` resolves to a link with the event name and URL.

 Use the **Link This Text** button below the template fields to create these links without typing the Markdown.
-Highlight any text in the email body, click the button, and paste a URL or token.
-The selected text becomes the anchor for the provided link.
+Highlight any text or token in the email body, click the button, and paste a URL or token.
+The selected text becomes the anchor for the provided link, and tokens are substituted when the email is sent.

 ### Formatting Helpers